Agnes Fay Morgan: Early life

 Agnes Fay was born in 1884 in Peoria, Illinois.
 Her parents were Patrick Fay and his second wife, the former Mary Dooley.
 Patrick and Mary Fay had come from Galway, Ireland.
 He was a manual laborer and then a builder.
 Agnes Fay was the third of the family's four children.
 A graduate of Peoria High School, Fay received a full college scholarship from a local donor.
 She went to Vassar College for a short time before transferring to the University of Chicago.

 Fay enrolled at the University of Chicago as a physics major, but she changed her major to chemistry after taking a course in that subject from Julius Stieglitz.
 He was an influential chemist who became a member of the National Academy of Sciences and president of the American Chemical Society.
 Fay completed a bachelor's degree and a master's degree in chemistry in 1904 and 1905, respectively.
 For about a year, Fay was a college chemistry instructor, though there are conflicting sources as to the name of the college.

 While teaching at the University of Montana in 1907–08, Fay married Arthur I. Morgan, who was a senior football player at the university.
 Though Fay had been Morgan's chemistry teacher, Morgan was four years older than Fay, having enrolled at Montana after military service in the Spanish–American War.
 Arthur Morgan became the headmaster of a boys' school and later worked for the Sperry Flour Company, becoming its vice president.

 After teaching at the University of Washington from 1910 to 1912, Morgan completed a Ph.D. in chemistry at the University of Chicago in 1914.
 Stieglitz supervised her dissertation.
 She may have been the only married woman to have received a Ph.D. in chemistry in the first few years of the 20th century.
-Despite the fact that married women were not generally welcome on university faculties (female professors were usually expected to resign when they married), Stieglitz agreed to write a recommendation letter for Morgan for a position at the University of Illinois.
+Married women were not generally welcome on university faculties (female professors were usually expected to resign when they married), but Stieglitz agreed to write a recommendation letter for Morgan for a position at the University of Illinois.
 Stieglitz noted in his letter that the university should overlook Morgan's marital status because her husband was ill at the time.